 Of course, I didn’t have the foggiest clue as to what commercial writing entailed.
 I just knew I had to write.
 It wasn’t a choice for me… there was only one thing I was really good at… writing stories.
-When I was sixteen, I wrote my first 10,000 word short story in a NY detention center.
+When I was twenty-three I typed-out my first 10,000 word short story in a NY prison.
 Most kids I knew back there in Ossining, New York, where I grew up with an alcoholic, child abusing mother, were concerned with sports… but my path split and I took the wrong road through life.
 For years I struggled with crime and punishment.
 The only good that came from my decades of prison life was that I had nothing else to do other than focus was on writing a story about a witch who cursed a fictitious town called Rell Ridge.
 I remember scribbling it out in longhand.
 One word led to a paragraph and those built numerous pages of content.
 Then I learned word-processing and typed the first copy.

-I published that story… taking it out of my antique trunk where I keep all my private, unpublished work.
-Years ago, Storyteller was the foundation for the Hollywood SPEC screenplay I wrote for JS Integrity Management of Los Angeles.
-I suppose that short and the subsequent script are the beginning of my professional writing career.
+I published Storyteller in 2012 after taking it out of my antiqued wooden trunk where I keep all my private, unpublished work.
+Years ago, Storyteller was the foundation for my Hollywood SPEC screenplay I wrote for JS Integrity Management of Los Angeles.
+I suppose that short and the subsequent film script was the beginning of my professional writing career.

 I loved writing screenplays, because they were easy.
 Scripts are the skeleton of a story… the who, where, what, when and why of a tale.
 As for me, I learned by studying Syd Field’s The Foundations of Screenwriting.